jbossws/jbossws.github.io/index.md

 ---
 layout:     main
-title:       "JBossWS 7.1.0.Final Release"
+title:       "JBossWS 7.2.0.Final Release"
-date:       Mar 29,2024 10:25 AM
+date:       Aug 8,2024 10:00 AM
 author:     Jim Ma
 ---
-JBossWS-CXF 7.1.0.Final has been released.
-This release contains several bug fixes, test enhancements and components upgrades.
-The notable upgrades are the CXF 4.0.4 upgrade which resolved [CVE-2024-28752](https://nvd.nist.gov/vuln/detail/CVE-2024-28752) and XmlSec(santuario) 3.0.3 upgrade resolved [CVE-2023-44483](https://nvd.nist.gov/vuln/detail/CVE-2023-44483).
-The CXF upgrade introduced the new CXF http client which is using java.net.http.HttpClient from JDK to better support HTTP/2, but this is the preview feature and user can enable this new client by setting system property or bus property.
-From 7.1.0.Final,we started to use Java 21 to build and run testsuite to make sure everything works with this latest version JDK.
+JBossWS-CXF 7.2.0.Final has been released.
+In this release, we introduced the throttling feature to better control the number of requests a backend service can handle within a specified time frame.
+In addition to this new feature, we addressed several other issues, including a performance problem on the client side

-For more detailed info and full list of issue in this release, please check [release notes](https://issues.redhat.com/secure/ReleaseNote.jspa?projectId=12310050&version=12414901).
+[JBWS-4424](https://issues.redhat.com/browse/JBWS-4424) and made a few enhancements.
+For more detailed information and a full list of issues addressed in this release, please check [release notes](https://issues.redhat.com/secure/ReleaseNote.jspa?projectId=12310050&version=12425135).
 Please try this release out and give us your feedback!